andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

 ## Naming Conventions
 Naming conventions are not mandatory, but it is good to follow them.
 Good naming will create much easier to read, more consistent and better formatted code.

 Variable names should be descriptive.
 So just by reading you should have a basic understanding of what value it will hold and what it is used for.
-So you should use descriptive words inside a variable name, without making it to long.
+So you should use descriptive words inside a variable name, without making it too long.
 Avoid shadowing built-in names (e.g., don’t name your variable `float` or `list`).
 Avoid using single-character names except in specific contexts (e.g., `i` in loops).
 If there are multiple words in a variable name, you should consistently write it in snake_case of camelCase.
 - in **snake case** words are separate by underscores `_` like this `this_variable_is_snake`
 - in **camel case** words are separate by capitalizing them like this `thisVariableIsCamel`